The Process of Filing a North Carolina Workers’ Compensation Claim

 As a result, when they are in need of the protections that the workers’ compensation system affords them, they lack awareness about how to proceed with the filing of a claim.
 Therefore they are more likely to make costly mistakes that may result in the delay or denial of the benefits that they so urgently need.

-The Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, work on behalf of injured workers and their families to ensure that they have access to all the resources and benefits to which they are entitled.
+The Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, work on behalf of injured workers and their families to ensure that they have access to all the resources and benefits to which they are entitled.
 To help you understand what your responsibilities are, we have outlined below the general procedure and progression of a workers’ compensation claim in North Carolina.

 Duties and Deadlines